pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 layout: doc.ejs
 ---

-Lets get started by creating and looking at the general layout of a package, and how it should look.
+Let’s get started by creating and looking at the general layout of a package, and how it should look.

 ## Package generator

 The simplest way to start a package is to use the built-in package generator that ships with Pulsar.
-This generator is implemented as a separate package [package-generator](https://github.com/pulsar-edit/pulsar/tree/MAIN/packages/package-generator).
+This generator is implemented as a separate package called {package-generator}.

 You can run the generator by invoking the command palette and searching for "Generate Package".
 A dialog will appear asking you to name your new project.
 Whatever name you choose Pulsar will then create that directory and fill it out with a skeleton project and link it into your <span class="platform-linux platform-mac">`~/.pulsar/packages`</span> <span class="platform-win">`%USERPROFILE%\.pulsar\packages`</span> directory so it's loaded when you launch your editor next time.

 ::: note Note

 You may encounter a situation where your package is not loaded.
-Make sure the package name you choose isn't already an existing bundled package name or one hosted on [pulsar-edit.dev](https://web.pulsar-edit.dev/packages).
+Make sure the package name you choose isn’t an existing bundled package name or one hosted on [pulsar-edit.dev](https://web.pulsar-edit.dev/packages).

 :::

 ![Basic generate Pulsar package](/img/atom/package.png)

 Once this command has run you'll see that Pulsar has created about a dozen files that make up the package.
 Let's take a look at each of them to get an idea of how a package is structured.

 ```
 my-package/